The Dark Swan: Event chronology

 The Land Without Magic flashbacks take place in 1989, a few years after the events of "The Stranger" and a few years before "Snow Drifts".
 The Camelot flashbacks take place immediately before the scene where King Arthur shows Excalibur to his subjects in "The Broken Kingdom" and before Lancelot's banishment in the same episode.
 The Enchanted Forest events take place after "Fall" and before "The Broken Kingdom".
-The Storybrooke events take place after "Operation Mongoose" and the present Camelot events take place years after Lancelot's banishment, and before "The Price".
+The Storybrooke flashbacks take place after "Operation Mongoose" and the present Camelot events take place years after Lancelot's banishment, and before "The Price".

 In the Characters' Past

-Minnesota
+In Minnesota

 In a movie theater in 1989 Minneapolis, Minnesota, a young Emma is watching The Sword in the Stone.
 She steals a woman's candy bar, and is approached by an usher, who tells Emma "Don't do it".
 She expects him to reprimand her, but he instead offers her advice by saying, "When you do something that you're not supposed to do, even if you're doing it for the right reason, bad things will happen".
 He also mentions that she will have the opportunity to remove Excalibur from its stone and warns her not to touch it, just before he disappears.

-Camelot
+In Camelot

 King Arthur and two of his knights, Sir Lancelot and Sir Percival, arrive to the location of the stone in which Excalibur is embedded.
 Sir Kay has found it first and as he tries to pull the sword out, he is turned to ash.
 Despite this, Arthur proceeds with his mission and manages to successfully pull the sword out, only to discover that the tip is missing.
 He vows to seek out the missing piece, which is revealed to be the blade of the Dark One's Dagger.